Skip to main content

 Rat and mouse hammocks

-Sawdust or wood shavings, although sometimes cheaper, often contain lice and mites that can lead to uncomfortable pets and pricey vet bills when they need treatment.
+Our small pets at Woodgreen enjoy a variety of main cage bedding – including aspen, hemp and soft paper bedding.
+Sawdust or wood shavings, although cheaper, can cause skin and breathing issues.
+This leads to uncomfortable pets and pricey vet bills when they need treatment.

 DIY cat scratching mats

-Put the samples by entrances and exits so they’ll get used, and if you can, wedge the corner under furniture to keep them in place, under the leg of a sofa, for example.
-Sturdily attaching carpet samples to a vertical surface gives them the chance to stretch up as they scratch, too!
+Do you know someone with old carpet samples?
+These make great cat scratching mats to help keep your cat feline fine!
+Put them by entrances and exits so they’ll get used.
+And, if you can, wedge the corner under furniture to keep them in place – under the leg of a sofa, for example.
+Sturdily attaching carpet samples to a vertical surface gives your cat the chance to stretch up as they scratch, too!

 DIY pet toys